This site contains affiliate links. Please see Policies for more information.

 Recipe Tips

-- The hardest part is the waiting.
-As the refrigerator pickles sit, they’ll add more liquid to the container.
+- The hardest part of this recipe is the waiting.
+The pickles will be ready to eat in a few hours, but will taste so much better after about 48 hours.
+As the pickles sit, they’ll add more liquid to the container.
 Eventually they’ll get soft (but the skins will stay crunchy!) and they will wilt a little, making room for you to add more sliced cucumbers.

 Easy Sweet Refrigerator Pickle Recipe